 To protect your equipment against electrical kickback, the diode must be installed across the DC powered lock, at the strike, between positive (+) and ground (-).
 DC voltage is polarized.
 The diode must be installed in the direction shown in the illustrations: Gray stripe to positive (+), black to negative or ground (-).

 IMPORTANT: The diode MUST be installed as close to the lock as possible.
-The best scenario (if possible) is directly across the screw terminals on the lock (shown in the first image).
-Another option is to splice the diode in parallel (shown in image two), connecting it to the positive (+) and negative (-) strike wires using dolphin connectors, and crimp the wires.
-For questions or detailed information, please contact the ProdataKey Support staff.
+The best scenario (if possible) is directly across screw terminals on the lock (as shown in the first image).
+Another option is to splice the diode in parallel (as shown in image two below), connect it to the positive (+) and negative (-) strike wires using dolphin connectors, and crimp the wires.
+For questions or detailed information, please contact the ProdataKey Technical Support staff.